 Despite the popularity of the drug and evidence of addictiveness medical professionals and politicians tried to ignore it.

-Even Sigmund Freud who initially praised cocaine’s effects in treating depression and anxiety swore off cocaine after suffering an irregular heartbeat and nosebleeds.
+Even Sigmund Freud who initially praised its effects in treating depression and anxiety swore off cocaine after suffering an irregular heartbeat and nosebleeds.

-By 1923, Canada outlawed cocaine, morphine, cannabis, and opium.
+By 1923, Canada outlawed it along with morphine, cannabis, and opium.

 Cocaine’s Highest Costs to The Criminal Justice System and Health Care